emersonhamer/emersonhamer_webpage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Emerson Hamer is a second-year PhD student in Economics at Emory University.
+Emerson Hamer is a second-year Ph.D. student in Economics at Emory University.
 She earned her B.A. from Eckerd College with a double major in Economics and Environmental Studies and a minor in Applied Mathematics.
 Her research interests are in health and environmental economics.
 {style="text-align: justify;"}